nicvagn/NicLink/README.md

 It can play games that can be played w board API ( only tested rapid and classical ).

-The board will beap at you when an inncorect position is on the board.
+The board will beep at you when an incorrect position is on the board.

 ## Use with gnu/linux: